leisrich/thrust/README.md

 This software is not affiliated with, endorsed by, or sponsored by Logitech or Thrustmaster.
 All trademarks are the property of their respective owners.

 Use at your own risk.
-The authors are not responsible for any damage to hardware or software resulting from the use of this translator. # thrust
+The authors are not responsible for any damage to hardware or software resulting from the use of this translator.

+---

+## 🔨 Build Status

+This project is **buildable** and ready for development.
+To get started:

+1. **Install Rust**: Follow the instructions from `./build.sh` if not already installed
+2. **Build the project**: Run `./build.sh` to compile all components
+3. **Platform integration**: The core logic is complete, platform-specific APIs need implementation

+### Current Implementation Status
+- ✅ **Core translation engine** - Complete with full protocol translation
+- ✅ **CLI interface** - All commands implemented
+- ✅ **Configuration system** - TOML-based with comprehensive options
+- ✅ **Platform stubs** - Windows/Linux/macOS virtual device frameworks ready
+- 🚧 **Hardware integration** - Requires platform-specific API implementation
+- 🚧 **Real device testing** - Needs Thrustmaster hardware for validation